About Lewisburg, PA in Union County

 Bucknell University in Lewisburg, PA

-Bucknell University was founded in 1846, and features programs in engineering, management, education, and music, as well as nationally ranked programs in pre-law and pre-medicine.
+Bucknell University was founded in 1846, and features programs in engineering, management, education, and a music department which uses a Holoplot immersive sound system, as well as nationally ranked programs in pre-law and pre-medicine.
 It has almost 50 majors and over 60 minors.
 In 2009, Forbes rated it 46th in America’s Best Colleges.
 Although it is primarily an undergraduate school with 3,400 students, there are also 150 graduate students on the campus.

 It is hard to visit Lewisburg, PA and not notice Bucknell University’s impact.
 While the campus is located less than 1 mile from the downtown, its presence can easily been seen on Market Street, first and foremost from the Barnes & Noble at Bucknell University.

 Barnes & Noble at Bucknell University, which opened in August 2010, was carefully constructed keeping the town’s historical architecture and charming character in mind.
 One interesting piece of trivia about the Barnes & Noble is that it is home to the first escalator in Union County.